On $d$-permutations and Pattern Avoidance Classes: Final Remarks and Open Problems

-In addition, Table \ref{future problems} by Bonichon and Morel \cite{bonichon2022baxter} presents $3$-permutations avoiding a permutation of size 2 and dimension 3 as well as a pattern of size 3 and dimension 2.
-Many of these sequences also correspond to existing sequences on the OEIS database \cite{oeis}, but little research has been done to enumerate such sequences of $3$-permutations.
-It would be interesting to prove these recurrences that result from $3$-permutations avoiding patterns with different dimensions.
+\begin{problem} Find combinatorial bijections to explain the relationships between the $3$-permutation avoidance classes found in this paper and their recurrence relations. \end{problem}

-We notice that the sequence \href{http://oeis.org/A001787}{A001787} in Theorem \ref{132,231} counts the number of $132$-avoiding permutations of length $n+2$ with exactly one occurrence of a $123$-pattern and the number of Dyck $(n+2)$-paths with exactly one valley at height $1$ and no higher valley \cite{oeis}.
-In this spirit, we propose the following~problem: \begin{problem} Find combinatorial bijections to explain the relationships between the $3$-permutation avoidance classes found in this paper and their recurrence relations. \end{problem} In general, the problem of enumerating $d$-permutations avoiding sets of small patterns is widely open.
+For example, we notice that the sequence \href{http://oeis.org/A001787}{A001787} in Theorem \ref{132,231} counts the number of $132$-avoiding permutations of length $n+2$ with exactly one occurrence of a $123$-pattern and the number of Dyck $(n+2)$-paths with exactly one valley at height $1$ and no higher valley \cite{oeis}.
+In general, the problem of enumerating $d$-permutations avoiding sets of small patterns is widely open.
 Since several of these enumeration sequences correspond to sequences on the OEIS database \cite{oeis}, there are certainly interesting combinatorial properties of these $3$-permutation avoidance classes, and there are several bijections to find that explain these sequences.